 Her EMP hacking device is used in the eleventh-hour heel face turn by Judith Mossman and figures heavily in Alyx's contribution to re-invading and escaping a second time from the Citadel and City 17 in Episode One.

 Shut Up, Hannibal!: Sort of: you can use the Blue Gravity Gun to either rip out or just blast the Breencasts.
-Except the last one, which Breen does on an unbreakable screen.
+The last one is harder to silence, since Breen does it on an unbreakable screen... but luckily for you, there's a few of the Combine high-energy balls nearby which can be fired at it with the Gravity Gun if you really don't want to listen to him.

 Sound Effect Bleep: When you first break into the Citadel, Barney tells you, "And if you see Dr. Breen, tell him I said 'fuSLAMou'!"
 He is cut off by the sound of the wall segment that D0G was holding up crashing back down.
 The voice file itself isn't bleeped, however.